cisaacstern/wt-registry/docs/plan.md

 ```

 **Implementation:**
-- Use Click framework (add to optional dependencies)
+- Use builtin argparse (no additional dependencies)
 - Default format: JSON to stdout
 - Filter by tags (multiple allowed, OR logic)
 - Filter by module pattern (supports fnmatch wildcards)